Hooked On Driving - First Timers

 Next, its time to clean out the car.
 Believe it or not, I recently drove a participants car for a lap to find that there was a Maxfli rattling around under the pedals!
 Garage door openers, child seats, junk in the trunk, all need to be stowed safely.
 We all end up with a pile of stuff that we store by the car at the track.
 No one has ever had a problem with theft.

 You'll need a helmet.
-If this is your first time, and you're not sure if you'll like what we do, you can rent a helmet from the track for $25.
+If this is your first time, and you're not sure if you'll like what we do, you can rent a helmet from the track.
 This may be a good option rather than borrowing an old motorcycle helmet that doesn't fit.
 If you are already hooked on driving, we suggest buying an SA Snell certified auto racing helmet.
 This type of helmet is quite different than a motorcycle helmet, for good reasons.
 We'll not expound on this here, but feel free to ask if you're ready to buy.
 Also, a full face, with large eye port is a good idea.
 Lastly, its more expensive, but Kevlar makes for a much lighter and thus, safer helmet.

 Do I need special Insurance?
 HOD has an amazing track record for safety for both drivers and their cars.
 Some standard auto policies may cover you while you are driving with HOD, but HOD cannot guarantee this and recommends a review of the exclusions on your policies.
 If at all in doubt we recommend our partner Lockton Affinity HPDE Insurance .